geehexx/superprompts/docs/troubleshooting_guide.md

 3. **Create a new issue** with:
    - Description of the problem
    - Steps to reproduce
-   - Debug information from `poetry run invoke status`
+   - Debug information from `uv run invoke status`
    - Error messages and logs
 4. **Join our community** discussions for help